-Even if traveling in a wheelchair, you’ve climbed mountains, hiked deserts, touched oceans.
+Even if traveling in a wheelchair, you’ve climbed mountains, hiked deserts, and touched oceans.
 What are your favorite travel memories?

 With every new trip, I bet your hunger for adventure grows more and more.
 But what are the achievements you are most proud of?

 Correct!
 But now I am well aware that I can’t keep going like this and do crazy, stupid, and dangerous stuff for the rest of my life.
 I’d like to be more independent, start a full-time job, and have a family soon, so I need to concentrate on that and make that a priority.
-I will still travel to exotic locations, just maybe not so crazy as before.
+I will still travel to exotic locations, just maybe not as crazy as before.
 But you never know what life brings!
 If you’d asked me 8 years ago, and showed me what I did, I’d tell you you’re crazy!
 I was the first person in a wheelchair to reach the Monastery in Petra, Jordan, and climb Pidurangala in Sri Lanka.
 I traveled across half of Australia and, most importantly, I remained positive and happy in my head!

-Challenges of the disabled travelers
+Slaven Škrobot on challenges of disabled travelers

 The world is not really adapted for traveling in a wheelchair.
 It can be discouraging, but hopefully, you have some advice for other travelers with disabilities.
 What destinations would you recommend?

 When it comes to traveling for people in a wheelchair or with disabilities, many are afraid to travel because of various reasons.
 It’s a big step up out of the comfort zone.
 Many are afraid their wheelchairs will get damaged during the flight (it happens a lot!).
 And many don’t feel comfortable sitting on a plane for long, and not being able to use the toilet, so they don’t drink/ eat.
 When it comes to me, I’m not shy and I don’t care about other people, so I just do the toilet in my seat, for example… I just find my way.
-What matters the most for me is a strong will, so if you really want something, you will go and get it!
+What matters the most to me is a strong will, so if you really want something, you will go and get it!

 There are many destinations that are pretty well accessible for travelers in wheelchairs.
 But I usually don’t go there.
 I don’t have the money to travel with accessible agencies, so I do everything on my own.
 Most of Europe is pretty accessible, the USA as well, and which I experienced the most, Australia!
 I’d move there tomorrow!